Thorium/the-elmish-book/chapters/scaling/composition-forms.md

     ]
   ]
 ```
-This applies not only for Keyed-Sequences with child programs but any sequence of elements that you want to render on screen and have plans of mutating it.
+This applies not only for Keyed-Sequences with child programs but any sequence of elements that you want to render on the screen and have plans of mutating it.
 For example in a To-Do list application, every time you render a To-Do item, you can use the ID of the item as *key* for the rendered piece of UI.

 ### The Sky Is The Limit